-In all my years of blogging about Portugal, I’ve neglected to tell you about the many things to do in Coimbra.
+Given that this is the closest city to where I live in Portugal, I’m delighted to tell you about the many things to do in Coimbra.
 This pretty riverside city, presided over by a UNESCO Word Heritage university, has a fascinating history that visibly dates back to Roman times.

-As the first place I lived in Portugal and the closest city to where I currently live, Coimbra is also very dear to my heart.
+As the first place I lived in Portugal, Coimbra is also very dear to my heart.

 Many visitors don’t allocate enough time in their Portugal itinerary to really do the city justice.
 There are plenty of Coimbra sights and attractions to keep you occupied for at least a couple of days, not to mention the many day trips from Coimbra you could do if you use it as a base.